codacy/docs/docs/codacy-api/using-the-codacy-api.md

 ## Authenticating requests to the Codacy API

-Most API endpoints require that you provide either a [project or account API token](api-tokens.md).
-After obtaining the necessary tokens, include them in your request headers using the format `api-token: <your account API token>` or `project-token: <your project API token>`.
+Most API endpoints require that you authenticate using an API token.
+After [obtaining the necessary tokens](api-tokens.md), include them in your request headers using the format `api-token: <your account API token>` or `project-token: <your project API token>`.

 For example, to make a request to an API v3 endpoint that requires an **account API token**: